 The International Wolf Center relies on financial and in-kind donations from members and donors, foundations, corporations and wolf enthusiasts around the globe to advance our mission.
 Below are PDF’s of our annual reports, audited financial statements and IRS form 990’s for the International Wolf Center’s previous years’ operations.
-Audited financial statements are available upon request from David Kline, development director, or you may view past Form 990’s filed with the State of Minnesota.
+Audited financial statements are available upon request from the development director, or you may view past Form 990’s filed with the State of Minnesota.

-From the Board Chair
+From the Chair of the Board of Directors

 The International Wolf Center is a 501(c)(3) organization.

 The International Wolf Center advances the survival of wolf populations by teaching about wolves, their relationship to wildlands and the human role in their future.